IBM-Cloud/chatbot-watson-android/README.md

 ** Remember your bot will be talking to your Conversation Service (Intents, Entities and Dialog).**

 ### Don't stop here!!!
-Keep coding and using Bluemix
+Keep coding and using IBM Cloud

 ## License

-See [License.txt](https://github.com/IBM-Bluemix/chatbot-watson-android/blob/master/License.txt) for license information.
+See [License.txt](https://github.com/IBM-Cloud/chatbot-watson-android/blob/master/License.txt) for license information.